-1. Vacation Policies for Officers, Exempt Professionals, and Faculty
+1. Vacation Policies for University Staff and Twelve-Month Faculty

 a.
 Accrual.
-Full-time officers, exempt professionals, and faculty on twelve-month appointments are eligible to receive twenty-two (22) working days of paid vacation annually, earned as 14.67 hours per month.
-Part-time officers, exempt professionals, and faculty earn vacation on a prorated basis.
+Full-time university staff and faculty on twelve-month appointments are eligible to receive twenty-two (22) working days of paid vacation annually, earned as 14.67 hours per month.
+Part-time university staff and faculty on twelve-month appointments earn vacation on a prorated basis.
 Upon approval by the supervisor, vacation may be taken as earned.
 Under no circumstances may vacation accrual exceed forty-four (44) days except as indicated below.

 (1) In extraordinary circumstances, if a supervisor is unable to grant an employee's request to use earned vacation prior to July 1 due to business necessity, the supervisor may allow the employee to carry forward vacation accrual in excess of forty-four (44) days until September 1 of the same year.
 An employee must be permitted to use vacation that is subject to forfeiture before September 1.
 Under no circumstances will an employee receive payment for more than forty-four (44) days’ vacation upon termination.

 b.
 Compensation.
 Direct compensation is not provided in lieu of use of earned vacation.
 However, upon termination of employment or upon retirement, direct payment is made in the equivalent amount of the employee's earned unused vacation time up to a maximum of forty-four (44) days.